Recruiting Success and “Head-Pin” Thinking

-I have been blessed to learn so much from the people I have hired in my own businesses.
-I once hired a CTO who introduced me to “head pin” thinking.
+I’ve learned so much from the people I’ve hired in my own businesses.
+I once hired a CTO who introduced me to “head-pin” thinking.
 In bowling, you cannot achieve a strike without hitting the head pin.
-When we solve business problems, we need to be aware of the “head pin”—the one thing we must get right in order to have any chance at success.
-“Head pin” thinking can be valuable in approaching many challenges, but it can be particularly helpful in landing your next great hire.
+When we solve business problems, the “head pin” is the one thing we must get right in order to have any chance at success.
+“Head-pin” thinking is valuable in approaching many challenges, but it can be particularly helpful in landing your next great hire.
+Here are four keys to understanding “head-pin” thinking:

-When it comes to making great hires, the crucial “head pin” is clarity.
+When it comes to achieiving recruiting success, the crucial “head pin” is clarity.
 Clarity aligns stakeholders around the critical elements of a role.
-Stakeholders aren’t typically aligned on most roles, but well-aligned stakeholders interview more effectively and thus choose the best candidates more effectively.
+Stakeholders aren’t typically aligned on roles, but well-aligned stakeholders interview more effectively and thus choose the best candidates more effectively.
 Clarity also allows stakeholders to communicate cohesively with candidates.
-Top candidates are quickly scared off by feeling like stakeholders aren’t aligned on the role.
+Top candidates are scared off when they feel like stakeholders aren’t aligned on the role.
+Clarity allows organizations to make hiring decisions quickly and with confidence.
+In order to achieve recruiting success with your next great hire, clarify the crucial elements of the role with stakeholders.

 2. Attract the Right Candidates

+We have to attract the right candidates in order to achieve recruiting success.
 Clarity also allows recruiters to effectively target and qualify.
-Recruiters are better equipped to develop the appropriate messaging that will resonate with top candidates if they’re clear on what the role truly entails.
+If they’re clear on what the role truly entails, then recruiters are better equipped to develop the appropriate messaging that will resonate with top candidates.
 Ultimately, clarity allows hiring managers and recruiters to develop the unique career proposition that will attract the right candidates.
-The best candidates get a lot of recruiting attention, so precise and engaging messaging in job postings, emails, Inmails, and phone calls are critical in winning the attention of elite candidates.
+The best candidates get a lot of recruiting attention.
+Precise and engaging messaging in job postings, emails, Inmails, and phone calls are critical in winning the attention of elite candidates and achieving recruiting success.

 3. Ensure Success After Hire

-Effectively cutting through the noise is a gamechanger, and clarity gets us to “yes” with the very best candidates.
-Candidates being confident in my client’s understanding of what exactly the candidate was signing up for has been the reason why so many candidates have chosen to work for our clients over other suitors.
-As an added bonus, clarity also helps ensure success after hire.
-Even the most elite performers fail when they sign up for the wrong role or when hiring stakeholders have judged the person’s success in nonsynchronous terms.
+Clarity gets us to “yes” with the very best candidates.
+Effectively cutting through the noise is a gamechanger.
+Candidates choose to work for our clients over other suitors because candidates are confident in our client’s understanding of the role.
+Additionally, clarity also helps ensure success after hire.
+Even the most elite performers fail when they sign up for the wrong role, or when hiring stakeholders have judged the person’s success in nonsynchronous terms.
+For this reason, establish clarity in order to achieve recruiting success.

 4. Our Solution: The Ideal Candidate Blueprint™